LaunchCodeEducation/java-web-development/docs/_sources/chapters/setup-intro-data-types/more-data-types.rst.txt

 #.
 Any arguments that are required to build the new ``Cat`` object must be
    included within the parentheses.

-.. index:: ! reference type

 Just like a variable can be declared as a primitive data type like ``char`` or ``double``, it can also be declared as a specific *class* type.
-Variables that hold objects---like ``String`` or ``Cat``---are said to be of **reference type**.
-Using this terminology, ``myCat`` is a *reference variable* of type ``Cat``.
+Variables that hold objects---like ``String name = "Blake"`` or ``myCat``---are said to be *reference variables*.
+Using this terminology, ``name`` is a reference variable of the ``String`` class, and ``myCat`` is a reference variable of type ``Cat``.

+.. admonition:: Note

+   Java uses two general data types---primitive and object.
+A *class type* is NOT a new data type.
+Instead, it is just a specific name applied to the more general object data type.

+   ``int`` and ``char`` are both primitive data types, but the values they can store differ.
+Similarly, ``String`` and ``Cat`` are both object types, but they represent different classes.

+.. index:: ! reference variable

 Reference Variables
 ^^^^^^^^^^^^^^^^^^^^

-Reference types are different from primitive types in an essential way.
-A variable of a reference type (such as ``myCat`` above) does not actually store the object in question.
+**Reference variables** are different from primitive types in an essential way.
+A reference variable (such as ``myCat`` above) does not actually store the object in question.
 Instead, it stores a *reference* to the object, which is literally a memory address.
 We visualize a reference as an arrow pointing to the location of the object in memory.

 Consider this code: